pe-b/udacity-data-engineering/3_Data_Warehouse/README.md

 6. When done, run clean_up_resources.py to delete the cluster and the role created at step 1.\
 - run this multiple times until you receive 'Cluster not found' to make sure you deleted it.

-Find project repository at https://github.com/pe-b/udacity-data-engineering/tree/main/3_Data_Warehouse
+Find project repository at [Project link](https://github.com/pe-b/udacity-data-engineering/tree/main/3_Data_Warehouse).